hpi-schul-cloud/schulcloud-content/README.md

       docker-compose create schulcloud-content && \
       docker-compose restart schulcloud-content

+If you want  to view the output of the schulcloud-content service, you can run

+    docker attach schulcloudcontent_schulcloud-content_1

+You may need to change the service name.

 ## Example Service Usage

 You can use the command `curl` to send requests to the [Resorce API][resources-api]